 Choosing the best carpet is really about knowing the right combination of characteristics, aesthetics, performance and budget to best meet the needs of your lifestyle.
 Consider the style, color, cushion, backing, pile density, warranty, and total cost of ownership.
 Keep in mind your daily activities and decorating habits, and how they will impact each characteristic of your carpet purchase.

 For example, looped Berbers and high twist friezes perform wonderfully in high traffic areas in your home, but an elegant Saxony carpet in the same area may show footprints.
 Isn’t that good to know?

-We want you to know all of the important carpet facts and we’ve created this section specifically for that purpose.
+We want you to know all the important carpet facts, and we’ve created this section specifically for that purpose.
 Our goal is to help you get smart before your carpet is laid down — and long before you lay down your money.
 So, we invite you to read on, check out these notes, tips and considerations and get the upper hand on the flooring that may soon be underfoot.
 It just makes sense that, the more you know about something, the better able you are to make a smarter purchase decision.